AlessandroAnnini/agent-loop/README.md

 ## Overview

 **Agent Loop** is a command-line AI assistant.
-It leverages Anthropic's Claude models and a suite of powerful tools to automate, inspect, and manage your development environment—while keeping you in control with optional human confirmation for every action.
+It leverages Anthropic's Claude or OpenAI's GPT models and a suite of powerful tools to automate, inspect, and manage your development environment—while keeping you in control with optional human confirmation for every action.

 - **Human-in-the-Loop:** Add `--safe` to require confirmation before any tool runs.
 - **Functional Programming:** Clean, composable, and testable code.
 - **DevOps Ready:** Integrates with Bash, Python, Docker, Git, Kubernetes, AWS, and more.
+- **Multi-Provider:** Supports both Anthropic Claude and OpenAI GPT models.

 ---

 ## Features

-- Conversational AI agent powered by Anthropic Claude
+- Conversational AI agent powered by Anthropic Claude or OpenAI GPT
 - Tool execution with optional human confirmation (`--safe` mode)
 - Debug mode for transparency (`--debug`)
 - Modular, extensible tool system